jkk004/csgobettingalgorithm/README.md

 -Another important stat to look at was clutches, but the stat isn't as readily available like headshot percengage, kd ratio, etc. Stats are available on hltv

 -Match results in the last ten games was a good indicator of success too.
 The stat is available on liquidpedia

+-The current meta is for one player to carry the whole team.
+In ESL Pro League Season 13, Device popped off to carry Astralis in Group D against Team Liquid in the playoffs and other teams during the play ins